How to Make a Digital Scrapbook Page | aA

 Gather Your Digital Supplies

 This is where many beginners get stuck.
-Specifically, the temptation is to open ten different kits and spend an entire afternoon searching for the perfect product — without actually making a single page.
-Instead, start with one coordinated collection — even just one ArtPlay Palette — and use only what’s in it.
+Opening ten different kits in search of the perfect product is the fastest way to tumble down a rabbit hole and spend an entire afternoon without making a single page.
+Instead, start with one coordinated collection — or even just one ArtPlay Palette — and use only those elements.

-Because coordinated digital supplies already share colors, textures, and visual style, they do the heavy design work for you.
-As a result, you can focus entirely on learning the process rather than wondering whether everything matches.
+Coordinated digital scrapbooking supplies already share colors, textures, and visual style, so they do the heavy design work for you.
+As a result, you can focus on learning the process rather than getting lost wondering whether everything matches.

 For your first page, you only need: